mehmettopcu/goslo.policy.server/README.md

 > **Note**: This project is built on top of [goslo.policy](https://github.com/databus23/goslo.policy), a Go implementation of OpenStack's oslo.policy library.

+> **Integration**: This server is designed to work seamlessly with [oslo.policy.remote](https://github.com/mehmettopcu/oslo.policy.remote), which provides a Python client for remote policy enforcement.
+Together, they enable distributed policy enforcement across your OpenStack services.

 ## Features

 - HTTP-based policy enforcement API